 Montgomery County Physical Child Custody Lawyers

-Pennsylvania Physical Child Custody Law
+Physical Child Custody Law in Pennsylvania

 Going through a divorce can be a very stressful event in someone’s life, and if there are children involved, the proceedings can become even more complex.
 It is always important for parents to take into consideration how the decisions and actions they make during the divorce proceedings will affect their child.
 In order to assure the wellbeing and best interest of the child are upheld, courts will sometimes need to make tough decisions regarding custody.

 Handling a child custody case by yourself is never wise.
 Having an experienced Montgomery County family law lawyer who has dealt with numerous child custody cases before, like those at the Law Offices of Sheryl R. Rentz, P.C. will help you deal with the difficulties that may arise when trying to draft a child custody agreement between you and your former spouse.

 "I was a very involved and concerned parent of three girls...Sheryl believed in me and I now have shared physical custody."